 You are here…we probably are not.
 The fall is a BUSY time at RWU.
 As admissions counselors, we’re on the road, in the air and at a school near you.
 This is our new blog site where we hope you’ll keep in touch with us and read about all the great things going on around campus and at our visits around the world.

-It’s hard to believe that we are already half-way through our travel season.
-I have had the pleasure of visiting schools in the North and South Shore area of Massachusetts as well as the Boston and Cape area this travel season.
-Check out “RWU on The Road” to see if an admissions representative will be visiting your school in the near future.
+It’s hard to believe that the ending of our Fall travel season is fast approaching.
+I have had the pleasure of visiting schools in Texas as well as the Boston and Cape area this season.

-Just a few weeks ago we had our first Fall Open House!
-If you were unable to attend our September Open House don’t sweat it because we have one coming up on Sunday, October 28th from 9:00am-1:00pm.
+Just a few weeks ago we had our October Open House!
+If you were unable to attend our October Open House don’t sweat it because we have one coming up on Sunday, November 3rd from 1:00pm-5:00pm.
 During our Open House you will have an opportunity to meet with our dedicated faculty, admissions and financial aid counselors, coaches from our 20 varsity sports, clubs and organizations, current students, and even tour our beautiful Bristol campus.

 Friday, November 1st is our first of two early action application deadlines.
 If you will not be able to make our Early Action 1 deadline by Friday; please make sure to apply by Friday, November 15th for our Early Action 2 deadline.

 I am excited about leaving the road to start reading applications from students I have had the opportunity to meet while on the road.
 If you have any questions about our application deadlines or requirements please feel free to contact our Undergraduate Admissions office at 800-458-7144 or email us at firstname.lastname@example.org.